-Kim Zolciak-Biermann Shows Off Curvy Derriere In Sexy Pink, Thonged Bikini
+Kim Zolciak-Biermann Shows Off Curvy Derriere In Sexy Pink Thong Bikini

-Kim Zolciak-Biermann and her family may be back from their tropical getaway from Turks and Caicos but that hasn’t stopped the reality star from continuing to share photos from the trip.
+Kim Zolciak-Biermann and her family may be back from their tropical getaway in Turks and Caicos but that hasn’t stopped the reality star from continuing to share photos from the trip.

-Last week, Kim’s 3 million plus Instagram followers were treated to plenty of bikini snaps from the Don’t Be Tardy star and her two eldest daughters — Brielle and Ariana.
-And last night, Zolciak once again took to her Instagram account to share a bikini clad photo with her followers in order to promote 310 Nutrition shakes.
+Last week, Kim’s 3 million-plus Instagram followers were treated to plenty of bikini snaps from the Don’t Be Tardy star and her two eldest daughters — Brielle and Ariana.
+And last night, Zolciak once again took to her Instagram account to share a bikini-clad photo with her followers in order to promote 310 Nutrition shakes.

 In the sexy photo, the mother of six stands on the beach and rocks a floppy hat that covers her whole entire face.
-Just behind her is the tropical blue waters of the Caribbean and her her amazing figure is on display.
-Biermann looks absolutely stunning in sexy pink bikini that leaves very little to the imagination, showing off Kim’s amazing booty in thonged bottoms.
+Just behind her is the tropical blue waters of the Caribbean and her amazing figure is on display.
+Biermann looks absolutely stunning in a sexy pink bikini that leaves very little to the imagination, showing off Kim’s amazing booty in thonged bottoms.

 The post has earned the 40-year-old a ton of attention already with over 35,000 likes in addition to 600 comments and growing by the minute.
 While some followers took to the post to gush over how amazing her body looks, countless others commented on the post to ask her where she got her barely-there bikini.
 Of course, a few others couldn’t believe that Kim still looks so good at the age of 40.